This is the page description.

 Boat Building in Westport: A School - Community Partnership

-In March, students will begin working in small groups at the boat shop at Titcomb Brothers Manufacturing on Forge Road.
-Dharma Voyage Executive Director Ben Booth and Jon Aborn, both accomplished boat builders, will lead this part of the course.
-Students will build a rowing dory from plans to a completed boat!
-Traditional wooden boat building methods will be taught as well as the modern construction methods of applying epoxy resin for joining seams and adding fiberglass cloth for strength.
-It will be an exciting process of turning a pile of unshaped plywood and lumber into a classic boat capable of being rowed from the river to the coast.
-A public town launch is being planned for early June.
-All student participants will be invited aboard this craft of their own making at the end of the course to give it a test row.
+In March, students began working in small groups at the boat shop at Titcomb Brothers Manufacturing on Forge Road.
+Dharma Voyage Executive Director Ben Booth and Jon Aborn, both accomplished boat builders, lead this part of the course.
+Students built a rowing dory from plans to a completed boat!
+Traditional wooden boat building methods were taught as well as the modern construction methods of applying epoxy resin for joining seams and adding fiberglass cloth for strength.
+It was an exciting process of turning a pile of unshaped plywood and lumber into a classic boat capable of being rowed from the river to the coast.